CodeOptimization/dataStructure/JavaRelated.md

         });

         //Comparator vs Comparable
-        //Comparable: This ordering is referred to as the class's natural ordering, and the class's compareTo method is
+        //Comparable: This ordering is referred to as the class's natural ordering, and the class's compareTo
-        // referred to as its natural comparison method.
-Lists (and arrays) of objects that implement this interface can
+        //method is referred to as its natural comparison method.
+Lists (and arrays) of objects that implement
-        // be sorted automatically by Collections.sort (and Arrays.sort).
+        //this interface can be sorted automatically by Collections.sort (and Arrays.sort).
-        //Note that null is not an instance of any class, and e.compareTo(null) should throw a NullPointerException even
+        //Note that null is not an instance of any class, and e.compareTo(null) should throw a
-        // though e.equals(null) returns false.
+        //NullPointerException even though e.equals(null) returns false.
         //http://www.importnew.com/19250.html
         class T implements Comparable<T>{
             int val = 0;